Tue 12 Sep 2023

-The ninth annual Gas Safety Week sees organisations from across the UK working together to raise awareness of the dangers of poorly maintained gas appliances, which can cause gas leaks, fires, explosions and carbon monoxide (CO) poisoning.
-This year, Gas Safety Week is addressing a whole range of gas safety matters with a focus on addressing the needs of the most vulnerable - from advice about how to keep vulnerable loved ones gas safe, to raising awareness of using a registered engineer who is legally qualified, to ensure consumers don’t become vulnerable to illegal gas work through lack of awareness.
+The 13th annual Gas Safety Week sees organisations from across the UK working together to raise awareness of the dangers of poorly maintained gas appliances, which can cause gas leaks, fires, explosions and carbon monoxide (CO) poisoning.
+The Gas Safe website provides resources to help you stay safe, check it out here: https://www.gassaferegister.co.uk/gassafetyweek/

 Sara Grey, Lettings Manager says "whilst we are a regulated lettings & property management agency and, therefore, ensure our tenants are safe at all times from the dangers of gas, we come across numerous tenants and properties, which have not been so diligently looked after.
 It is a huge risk to anybody, but when your safety is the responsibility of a landlord or a letting agency, your life can literally be in someone else's hands.
 We urge landlords to always use a regulated agent, who can prove they use regulated, experienced and accredited gas engineers (such as Wills & Smerdon) and tenants to hassle your landlord or letting agent if you do not have regular boiler services, and an annual gas safety check."